Friday, August 8, 2014

 Here are some photos of the amazing things he bakes.

-In addition, Zach created a group called English & Muffins, where expats and Argentinians gather at a hostel to play fun and lively games.
+In addition, Zach created a group called English & Muffins, where expats and Argentines gather at a hostel to play fun games.
 It’s a great way for non-native English speakers to practice their language skills while enjoying delicious muffins and cakes.

 I also celebrated my 37th birthday in July with Zach and two new friends who surprised me with a party.
 Usually, I’m the one organizing surprise parties for others, so it was rare—and wonderful—to be the center of attention.
 They decorated the house with themes from some of my favorite shows like Supernatural and Star Trek, along with zombies and Superman.
 Suffice it to say, it was an awesome celebration.

 My friends back home have experienced moments I wish I could have been there for.
 One friend lost her son in a terrible accident.
 Another recently remarried and is expecting her first child.
-I used to tease her about when I’d become an uncle—now I won’t be there for those milestones.
+I used to tease her that I wanted her to make me an uncle.
+Now I won’t be there for that or any other milestone in her life.
 Sometimes, I wonder if the choice Zach and I made to leave New York was the right one.
 Would we have stayed together if we hadn’t moved?

 Monday, August 4, 2014

-Some of you may have heard about the vulture funds and the so called “DEFAULT” situation that Argentina is facing.
-Unfortunately, there are plenty of news reports and websites out there, each offering their own version of what’s the truth and what’s a lie... but they seem to have no idea what they're talking about.
+Some of you may have heard about the vulture funds and the so called “DEFAULT” situation that Argentina has been facing in 2014.
+Unfortunately, there are plenty of news reports and websites out there, each offering their own version of what’s true and what’s a lie, but they seem to have no idea what they’re talking about.

-What I will talk about is the fact that while the popular world news media continue to report the situation as dire; Argentina does not appear to be collapsing economically.
-You won’t find riots or mass suicides on the streets or any of the nonsense that people might report due to the supposed looming threat of the “DEFAULT”.
+What I will talk about is the fact that while popular world news media continue to report the situation as dire, Argentina doesn’t appear to be collapsing economically.
+You won’t find riots or mass suicides in the streets or any of the nonsense that people might report due to the supposed looming threat of the “DEFAULT”.

-As far as the province of Cordoba is concerned, businesses are still making money.
-People are still going to malls to buy clothes, DVDs, books, perfume.
-They also spend cash on a nice meal at restaurants and food courts with their families or friends.
+As far as Cordoba City is concerned, businesses are still making money.
+People are still going to malls to buy clothes, DVDs, books, and perfume.
+They also spend money on nice meals at restaurants and in food courts with their families or friends.

-Economists were predicting that the value of the dollar would rise in Argentina, but I’ve been monitoring the rate by which the U.S. dollar has climbed and the amount is negligible.
-Over the last few days, it’s gone from 8.09 Argentine pesos to 8.23 Argentine pesos per 1 USD as of August 4th.
+Economists were predicting that the value of the dollar would rise in Argentina, but I’ve been monitoring the rate at which the U.S. dollar has climbed, and the increase is negligible.
+Over the last few days, it’s gone from 8.09 Argentine pesos to 8.23 Argentine pesos per 1 USD as of August 4th, 2014.
 Now I’m not saying that won’t change.
-It may very well change, but for the time being there are no signs of a major collapse or chaos.
+It may very well change, but for the time being there are no signs of a major collapse or chaos here in Argentina.

-In addition, Argentine president Christina Fernandez Kirchner has once again increased the monthly benefits that the retired elderly receive from 2,700 to 3,200 Argentine pesos.
-From what I've observed of the last two years, growing old here seems like a pretty sweet deal.
+In addition, Argentine president Cristina Fernandez de Kirchner has once again increased the monthly benefits that retired elderly people receive from 2,700 to 3,200 Argentine pesos.
+From what I’ve observed over the last two years, growing old here seems like a pretty sweet deal.

-For those fortunate enough to find legal work here, the minimum wage is about to jump once again.
+For those fortunate enough to find legal work here, in other words not me, the minimum wage is about to jump once again.

-I did some price checking on three items that I took photos of a year ago, and then again this year to see if there have been any changes, and there have been, but it’s definitely not as crazy as you would expect… well except maybe for the bag of Doritos.
+I did some price checking on three items that I took photos of a year ago, and then again this year to see if there have been any changes.
+There have been, but it’s definitely not as crazy as you would expect… well, except maybe for the bag of Doritos.

-I’ll be creating a price comparison entry with more products soon.
-So stay tuned!
-Prices have an insane way of fluctuating in Argentina.
+I’ll be creating a price comparison entry with more products soon, so stay tuned.
+Prices have an insane way of fluctuating here in Argentina, and what seems stable today can look completely different tomorrow.
+For now, though, the reality feels way less dramatic than the online headlines are suggesting.